Jeffrey Koo Sr.

-Jeffrey Koo Sr. (辜濂松 (Gū Líansōng); 8 September 1933 – 6 December 2012) was a Taiwanese billionaire banker, who served as honorary chairman and governor of Chinatrust Bank, and co founded Koos Group.
+Jeffrey Koo Sr. (辜濂松 (Gū Líansōng); 8 September 1933 – 6 December 2012) was a Taiwanese billionaire banker and the third-generation of the Koo Family who served as honorary chairman and governor of CTBC Financial Holding, and co founded Koos Group.

-Family ancestry
+Early life and family

 The rise of the Koo family dates back to the late nineteenth century in Lukang, which was the capital at the time.
 The first generation Koo ancestors held monopolistic investments in camphor, salt, sugar, and land.

-Early years
+Today, the Koo Family has a bloodline of at least six generations.

 Koo was born in 1933 in Taichū Prefecture in Japanese Taiwan.
-He graduated from Soochow University in Taipei in 1957 with a BA in accounting, moved to New York (lived in Brooklyn Heights) and graduated from New York University Stern School of Business in 1962 with an MBA: his youngest son Andre Koo and eldest grandson Andre Koo Jr. also attended NYU Stern as the 3rd legacy alum.
+He graduated from Soochow University in Taipei in 1957 with a B.A. in accounting, then completed graduate studies at in the United States, where he moved to New York City and lived in Brooklyn Heights to attend New York University.
+In 1962, he earned his Master of Business Administration (M.B.A.) from the New York University Stern School of Business.

 Personal life

 Around the mid 20th century, Koo co-founded with his uncle, Koo Chen-fu, the Koos Group which is a conglomerate/consortium of businesses including cement, insurance, financial services, leasing, hospitality, etc. Chinatrust Financial Holding – one of the largest, esteemed, and privately owned commercial banks in Asia[4].
-Jeffrey Koo Sr. was also an Eisenhower Fellowship awardee [5] and ambassador at-large representing Taiwan in cross-strait relations with China [6] and attended major international forums such as the APEC (Asia-Pacific Economic Cooperation).
+Jeffrey Koo Sr. is the acclaimed "Father of Credit Cards," introducing the first credit card system into Asia.
+Koo was also an Eisenhower Fellowship awardee [5] and ambassador at-large representing Taiwan in cross-strait relations with China [6] and attended major international forums such as the APEC (Asia-Pacific Economic Cooperation).

 Koo is survived upon his wife, daughter and three sons.
 The eldest being Jeffrey Koo Jr. and the youngest son being Andre Koo.
-Andre Koo's eldest son, Andre Koo Jr. is the heir to the family empire.
+Andre Koo's eldest son, Andre Koo Jr., is the heir to the Koo Family empire and is actively involved in managing K8 Capital, a hybrid Private Credit and Venture Capital firm.

-Family achievements

-In 2019, Koo's youngest son Andre Koo is currently ranked as Taiwan's #28th wealthiest and #1349 world-wide at $1.7 billion.
+Koo's youngest son Andre Koo and eldest grandson Andre Koo Jr. also attended NYU Stern as the 3rd legacy alum.

-The Koo family was ranked #47th of #50 in 2016 Asia's Richest Families Net Worth at $3.7 billion.
-Sources say the Koo Family in 2018 ranked behind the $5 billion Forbes Asia Richest Families net worth cutoff at $4.6 billion; short of $400 million.
+Family net worth

-In 2001, The Wall Street Journal reported total assets of the Koos Group to be US$36 billion.
-Today, the total assets of the Koo Family is estimated to be over US$250 billion.
+In 2001, The Wall Street Journal reported total net worth of the Koos Group to be US$36 billion.
+Today, the total net worth of the Koo Family is estimated to be over US$250 billion.